 - Captained school teams

-- Taken roles in school plays, public speaking, musical events and been part of the Student Leadership Team
+- Taken roles in school plays, public speaking, and musical events

 “Pupils with SEND benefit from the inclusive policies pursued by senior leaders and highly effective interventions by specialist staff.”